-Memorial Day 2018 Hours: Find Out Which Banks, Stores, And Restaurants Are Open On Monday
+Memorial Day 2018: Find Out Which Banks, Stores, And Restaurants Are Open On Monday

 You know summer is right around the corner when it’s Memorial Day weekend.
 Memorial Day, or Decoration Day, is a federal holiday to honor the veterans of the United States Armed Services who have bravely sacrificed their lives.
 Millions of Americans use this day to spend time with their families, barbeque, head to the movies, or to simply enjoy a day off.
-And because it is a welcomed day off for so many, and so many companies, not every establishment is open on this day.
+And because it is a welcomed day off for so many, including many companies, not every establishment is open on this day.

 The New York Stock Exchange will be closed on Monday and will reopen the following day.
 Nearly every bank and credit union are closed on Memorial Day, including Bank of America, Capital One, Chase, Members Choice Credit Union, Navy Federal Credit Union, and Wells Fargo, among many others.
 Smaller institutions like Woodforest National Bank are typically closed during federal holidays as well.
 ATMs will be available as usual, and those institutions that take deposits at the ATM will be processed on the following day.
 To see if your bank is an exception to this rule, you can visit The Holiday Schedule which lists operating hours for 20 or so banks.